teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 # Mediabot plugin architecture

 This document is the local, canonical entry point for Mediabot's plugin platform.
-It records the MB740 baseline, the MB741 command catalogue and the executable MB742 API v3 foundation.
+It records the MB740 baseline, the MB741 command catalogue, the executable MB742 API v3 foundation and the MB743 event/scheduler boundary.
 It does not enable a plugin or grant a new capability.

 ## Current baseline